bceskavich/react-nexis-demo/README.md

 **B) MAMP**

-[MAMP](https://www.mamp.info/en/) is a great tool for running local servers on Mac or Windows computers via a GUI interface.
+If you're not as comfortable working on the commandline, [MAMP](https://www.mamp.info/en/) is a great tool for running local servers on Mac or Windows computers via a GUI interface.
 You can download a free version online.
 You just need to point the root of the server to the `public/` directory and start it up.
 Then navigate to http://localhost:8888/